 Taller 4-Inch Display:

 iPhone 5 features a 4-inch display (diagonal) - half an inch bigger than previous iPhone models.
 It is the first time Apple has increased the size of the screen since the original iPhone was launched in 2007.
-The 4-inch display is taller, but has the same width as iPhone 4S, so you will still be able to type with one hand; something Apple thought heavily about when designing the device.
-Apple believes that anything bigger would feel oversized, awkward, and hard to use.
+The 4-inch display is taller, but has the same width as iPhone 4S, so you will still be able to type with one hand; something Apple thought heavily about when

 The display comes with the same stunning Retina pixel density of 326 dots per inch (dpi) as iPhone 4S.
 The taller 4-inch display increases the resolution of the screen to 1136X640 (from 960x640).
 It creates enough space for a 5th row of icons (excluding the Dock) on the Home screen.
 It also means that you can see more of a webpage, more events in your Calendar etc.